CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 <br>

-Once logged into the controller, navigate to the Analytics module using the steps below:
+Once logged into the controller, navigate to the Analytics module and create the API key using the steps below:

 1. Click on the Analytics tab on the top menu
 2. Click on the Configuration tab on the left menu